dbl-works/terraform/ecr/README.md

   project = local.project

   # Optional
-  mutable = false # Keep mutable to false for protected tags to work valid_days = 3
-  protected_tags = ["latest-main", "latest-production"] # will keep at least 1 of this tag
-  ecr_lifecycle_policy_rules = [
+  mutable = false # Set mutable to true when using protected tags, so tags like `latest-main` can be overwritten valid_days = 3 protected_tags = ["latest-main", "latest-production"] # will keep at least 1 of this tag ecr_lifecycle_policy_rules = [